jeckman/wpbook/README.txt

 as well as some other files for processing comments and the like.

 == Version History ==

+= Version 1.1.1 =
+* Fixed minor bug which broke FB resize javascript when 'add to profile' option was off
+* Fixed minor bug in the description of the plugin (display).

 = Version 1.1 =
 * Fixed (I hope!)
 Profile.setFBML issues for pages, profiles